 University Destinations and Guidance

-The Alice Smith School has an excellent reputation for academic excellence and wider learning experiences, along with the advantages gained from the AQA Baccalaureate qualification, and as such we are very proud of the fact that almost all of our students go on to their first choice university.
+The Alice Smith School has an excellent reputation for academic excellence and wider learning experiences.
+We are very proud of the fact that almost all of our students go on to their first choice university.

 The majority of our students attend universities in the UK with 70% obtaining places at a Russell Group or other top University in 2018.
 In recent years, an increasing number have been successful in gaining places at top universities in Europe, Hong Kong, USA, Canada and Australia.
 Some students select to have a Gap Year first, and we fully support these students after graduation to apply to the University of their choice.

 Our students choose to study undergraduate courses of great diversity from the sciences, social sciences, humanities, art and design, architecture, business, medicine, media and engineering.
 Science and Engineering remains popular with roughly 26% of students going into this field, followed by Psychology and other Social Sciences at 19%.

 2018 in particular, Medicine was very popular, and 11% of students successfully gained entry onto a medical course.
 Our students pursue many other avenues including Mathematics, Finance and Accounting, Law, Computer Science and Acting and Drama.